yvelikova/axway-open-docs/content/en/docs/apigw_polref/attributes_manipulate.md

 3. Enter a value to compare with in the text box on the right (for example, `POST`).
 Alternatively, you can enter a selector that is expanded at runtime (for example, `${http.request.uri}`).
 4. Click **OK**.

-Finally, to edit or delete an existing rule condition, select it in the table, and click the appropriate button.
+Finally, to edit or delete an existing rule condition, select it in the table and click the appropriate button.

 ## Extract REST request attributes filter